emscripten-core/emscripten/site/source/docs/porting/exceptions.rst

 true at ``-O0``.
 At ``-O1`` or above, you can export it separately by ``-sEXPORTED_RUNTIME_METHODS=getExceptionMessage,decrementExceptionRefcount``.

-If the stack pointer has been moved due to stack allocations within the Wasm function before an exception is thrown, you can use ``stackSave()`` and ``stackRestore()`` to restore the stack pointer so that no stack memory is leaked.
+Emscripten does not automatically restore the shadow stack pointer during exception unwinding.
+Therefore, whenever you catch an exception in JavaScript and intend to continue using the module, you should use ``stackSave()`` and ``stackRestore()`` around the call to prevent stack memory from leaking.

 .. note:: If you catch a Wasm exception and do not rethrow it, you need to free the storage associated with the exception in JS using